-George Glasson is a professor and the Program Leader of the Science Education program.
+George Glasson is a professor in the Science Education program.

 - Place-based STEM Education